 I don’t find the things Kevin says to be always or even usually helpful to the greater dialogue but he has made me think about some things that I hadn’t thought about before.

 Then we have Sarah Jeong, who has said all this stuff.
-Please read this entire thread, because context matters. https://twitter.com/nickmon1112/status/1025437806775226368?lang=en Jeong is clearly making a concerted effort to be consistently and openly offensive over a period of several years.
-This is not an offhand, spur of the moment remark she let slip a couple of times years ago, this is hundreds of tweets over a long period of time, this is an argument she is deliberately constructing for public consumption.
+Please read this entire thread because context matters.
+Jeong is clearly making a concerted effort to be consistently and openly offensive over a period of several years.
+This is not an offhand, spur of the moment remark she let slip a couple of times years ago, this is hundreds of tweets over a long period of time, this is a line of argument she is deliberately constructing for public consumption.
 And you can tell me all about how this was countertrolling, sarcasm, etc etc etc, that there was a larger point she was making, and I actually fully agree.
 I see and understand what she was going for with all that and many of her larger points weren’t wrong.
 Just like the writing of Kevin Williamson, the tweets of Sarah Jeong made me think about things in ways I hadn’t thought of before.
 I don’t find the way she said them to be particularly helpful to the larger cultural debate, but I did certainly think after reading these tweets in a way I hadn’t before.

 The issue is not what Sarah Jeong said.
 Full stop.
 The issue is context.
 The issue is conflating one tweet and an offhand remark in a podcast with YEARS of tweets and deriding anyone who dares to say “ya know, these things really aren’t quite the same thing at all” as hypocritical.
 But Williamson and Jeong aren’t the same thing and it seems extremely duplicitous when people say that they are.
 The contexts were totally different, and given that kajillions of people then went out and wrote pretty involved thinkpieces passionately defending Sarah Jeong because racism and explaining the greater context of her tweets (when the Scooby Gang unmasked the villain, it was pesky Old Man White Supremacy the entire time!) ya can’t tell me that most of the people sounding off on this don’t understand the notion of context.